Parliamentary.ai

 • Education on ending violence against women and girls

-The specific curriculum details will be determined by the governing body and head teacher of each school, adhering to principles of accuracy, balance, age-appropriateness, and promotion of equality and diversity.
-The Secretary of State will provide guidance informed by government strategy and UN declarations, including safeguarding and healthy relationships.
+The specific curriculum detail will be determined by the governing body and head teacher of each school, guided by principles of accuracy, age-appropriateness, and promotion of equality and diversity.
+The Secretary of State will provide guidance, informed by government strategies and UN declarations, and will review this annually.
+The bill also mandates initial and continuing teacher education on PSHE and SRE.

 Government Spending